Srivignesh5/reverse-string/README.md

 # reverse-string
 i think this is my github upload. so i wondered.
-This will be amzing.
+This will be amazing.